usethesource/rascal-website/start/index.md

 Please note that:

-- The commandline version contains a limited set of Java analysis libraries
+- The commandline version does not support analyzing Java code directly at the moment.
 - A Java JDK 1.8 or higher installed is required.
 A Java run-time environment (JRE) will not be enough.
 - The command line of Rascal starts by running `java -Xmx1G -Xss32m -jar rascal-<version>.jar`.